Lasers grown on microelectronics-compatible silicon are important step toward low-cost, smart, integrated mid-infrared photonic sensors.

 “Most optical chemical sensors are based on the interaction between the molecule of interest and mid-infrared light,” said research team leader Eric Tournié from the University of Montpellier in France.
 “Fabricating mid-infrared lasers on microelectronics-compatible silicon can greatly reduce their cost because they can be made using the same high-volume processing techniques used to make the silicon microelectronics that power cell phones and computers.”

-The new fabrication approach is described in Optica, The Optical Society’s (OSA) journal for high impact research.
+The new fabrication approach is described today (March 26) in the journal Optica, The Optical Society’s (OSA) journal for high-impact research.
 The work was conducted at the EXTRA facilities and as part of the REDFINCH consortium, which is developing miniaturized, portable low-cost optical sensors for chemical detection in both gases and liquids.

 “For this project, we are working upstream by developing photonic devices for future sensors,” said Tournié.
 “At a later stage, these new mid-infrared lasers could be combined with silicon photonics components to create smart, integrated photonic sensors.”